 The Brewery has been crafting quality beers since 1978.
 It’s a famous local company with plenty of award winning beers.
 They are brewed in the traditional way using only the finest natural ingredients, premium malted barley, together with hops from Kent and Worcestershire.
 Head off for a Brewery Tour experience where you’ll get the chance to taste the malted barley, sniff the hops and see the beer fermenting in the Tun Room.
 The afternoon will end with the opportunity to partake in a tutored tasting session and enjoy a complimentary drink in the Pin Room.

-Eating here- there are some really great options to choose from.
-If you’re looking for a cafe then The New Forest Pantry is very popular and also has an outside seated area.
+Ringwood has some really great options to choose from.
+If you’re looking for a cafe then The New Forest Pantry is very popular and has a nice outside seated area.
 For more of a restaurant feel than Lovitaly is the place to go- they make authentic Italian food with fresh ingredients which is always delicious.
 Probably the most well known place is Framptons which is a bar/restaurant and the original venue that includes two more places also in the South.
 They do breakfast, lunch and dinner with a rather good cocktail menu available…

-Walking here is superb.
-Head in almost any direction.
+Walking – Head in almost any direction.
 The Ordnance Survey map won’t show many specific footpaths on the area because it is all free to roam.
-However try to stick near the tracks, (there are many) not only because it’ll keep you away from the areas famous bogs and wet patches (!) but because you won’t disturb the nesting ground birds that love this area.
+Try to stick near the tracks (there are many), not only because it’ll keep you away from the areas famous bogs and wet patches (!) but because you won’t disturb the nesting ground birds that love this area.

-Read more about cycling in the New Forest at large here.
-Phil’s cycling interview.
+Read more about cycling in the New Forest at large in our blog, and here in Phil’s cycling interview.

 The Woods Cyclery, based in Lyndhurst, is a leading brand in bike-packing, long distance tours and specialist trips and kit.
 They have a great and micro coffee shop on site.
 Very cool fellas.

-We love the streams to play in and hide and seek in the bracken and heathy areas.
+We love the streams to play in and hide and seek in the bracken and heath areas.
 But if and when you want more…

 Just past Burley, 25 mins away, don’t miss Moors Valley Country Park.
 You only pay for parking and the site is huge, has two massive play structures, one for younger children in a giant sandpit.
 In the larger forest park area, it has 8 or so well built, creative play structures all themed on the local wildlife.
 You can cycle here safely, all off road.
 There is a very good café and visitors centre too.
 The site is also accessible for wheeled mobility transport.
 It’s a day trip destination for families and very well priced.

 For bigger kids, the New Forest Aqua Park is 20 mins away toward Fordingbridge.
-It’s approx’ £15 an hour.
-Do book in advance for their activities which include paddle boarding, kayaking, wake boarding and water-skiing.
+Do book in advance for their activities which include paddle boarding, kayaking, wakeboarding and waterskiing.
 Teens will love it.

 Feel the sand under your feet….. the nearest Beaches

 Hengitsbury Head is very close too.
-It is a site of significant archeological importance.
-It has a great cafe and visitors centre too.
+It is a site of significant archeological importance and has a great cafe and visitors centre.

 Even nearer, on the ‘main land’ Avon beach is white sand and lifeguards in summer.
-It also has a fab’ cafe and further up you’ll find the Noisy Lobster – a well loved and brilliant cafe with some reputation.
-A 20 minute drive.
+Here you’ll find The Noisy Lobster – a well loved and brilliant restaurant, deli and shop.